Page updated 26 September 2025

 1990s

-I learned of a campaign to open Soham Lode to navigation and join a party aboard friend, Robert Laws' boat "St Kilda".
+I learned of a campaign to open Soham Lode to navigation and join an intrepid pary of boaters and dignitaries attempting to reach Soham by boat.

 2000s